j-collier/load-awesome-rails/README.md

 Then restart your websever if it was already running.

 Pick a preloader and check out [LoadAwesome Animations](http://github.danielcardoso.net/load-awesome/animations.html).

+## Versioning ##

+Versioning follows the core releases of LoadAwesome.

 ## Licensing ##